inUtil-info/whin2-contrib/README.md

 # Summary
-Whin is a whatsapp gateway designed to be used at home-lab installations; on its simplest form factor the back-end is a shared gateway supporting the most frequent use cases, the client side is a set of node-red nodes available on the editor Palette.
+Whin is a whatsapp gateway designed to support home-lab most frequent use cases for free; the back-end acts as a whatsapp shared gateway, the client side is a set of node-red nodes available at the editor Palette.

-Power users can signup for paid Tiers that support: special use-cases, custom front-ends / clients, extremely high throughput, or even a dedicated tenant.
+Since its first release we found some "Power users" that need more than the average home user to implement their use cases.
+If you are one of those, you can signup for one of the paid Tiers that support: special features, custom front-ends / clients, extremely high throughput, or even a dedicated tenant.

 ## Install:

 To install whin, your first choice should be using node-red editor Palette.
-Find the repo: inutil-labs@node-red-whin-whatsapp and install.
+Find the repo: @inutil-labs/node-red-whin-whatsapp and install.

-As an alt method: open a terminal, cd to the user directory (tipically ~/data/node_modules/), git clone this repository inside, cd into the folder created, and run this command:
+As an alt method: open a terminal, cd to the user modules directory (tipically ~/data/node_modules/), git clone this repository inside, cd into the folder created, and run this command:

-    npm install inutil-labs@node-red-whin-whatsapp
+    npm install @inutil-labs/node-red-whin-whatsapp

 ## Set-up whin:

-All whin nodes installed share a configuration node that stores your user credentials.
 You need to become a whin user to get your user credentials.
 There's a free Tier for home-Lab owners which will cover (hopefully) all your needs, so there's no intrinsic cost associated to use whin.
 If you click on this [link](https://www.youtube.com/watch?v=uOZ-oH4kP58) you can watch a step-by-step video showing how to get subscribed to whin **free Tier**.

 If you don't like following videos, the back-end API documentation and how-to tutorials can be found [here](https://rapidapi.com/inutil-inutil-default/api/whin2/).

+All whin nodes installed share a configuration node that stores your user credentials.
 Once you get subscribed an ApiKey will show up: copy it; then open the configuration node and paste it on the field named: *ApiKey*.
 That's all you need to do to start using whin.

+A whin-config node looks like this when properly configured:

+![Config](./icons/config-node.png)

 ### About the ApiKey:
 The *ApiKey* field is expecting a string, numbers and letters with no spaces.
 If you get stucked, check this [video](https://www.youtube.com/watch?v=uOZ-oH4kP58) and see from where can you copy the key that you have to paste on the config node.
-A whin-config node looks like this when properly configured:

-![Config](./icons/config-node.png)

 Note that the ApiKey value is linked with the phone number you used to sign-up.
 Consequently the messages sent from node-red will always be delivered by whin to the phone number linked with the ApiKey used.
 This is to prevent spam.
 Each ApiKey is valid forever as long as you keep subscribed to whin; this remains true even if you are subscribed to the free plan.

 ### Infographic of the set-up: